Hey, cat lovers! Ready to meet Tweety, another one of my kitties?

-I was told the three at Wild Cat would be left in a room with the cage door open and they wouldn’t even leave it.
+I was told the three at the rescue would be left in a room with the cage door open and they wouldn’t even leave it.
 They simply cowered in the corner of the cage.
 The entire time.
 They didn’t play when unsupervised.
 They didn’t explore the area.
 Nothing but eat, use a litter box, and stay cowering and terrified in a cat bed or corner of the cage.

 For the first day, I simply left my two new foster kittens to hide and settle in.
 This was the time for them to get used to the cats and me, without being bothered.
 My place is like a studio, so I was able to supervise this all from one small room.
 They had places to hide and feel safe if needed.

 The first time they saw my cat, Buddy, they immediately greeted him like he was their mama!
 They actually started to meow at him and bite the fur around his neck.
 Buddy, of course, was completely weirded out by this and tried to escape mobbing by kittens.